-This document is the formal definition of the CIDOC Conceptual Reference Model ("CIDOC CRM"), a formal ontology intended to facilitate the integration, mediation and interchange of heterogeneous cultural heritage information.
-The CIDOC CRM is the culmination of more than a decade of standards development work by the International Committee for Documentation (CIDOC) of the International Council of Museums (ICOM).
-Work on the CIDOC CRM itself began in 1996 under the auspices of the ICOM-CIDOC Documentation Standards Working Group.
-Since 2000, development of the CIDOC CRM has been officially delegated by ICOM-CIDOC to the CIDOC CRM Special Interest Group, which collaborates with the ISO working group ISO/TC46/SC4/WG9 to bring the CIDOC CRM to the form and status of an International Standard.
+This document is the formal definition of the CIDOC Conceptual Reference Model ("CIDOC CRM"), a formal ontology intended to facilitate the integration, mediation and interchange of heterogeneous cultural heritage information and similar information from other domains, as further detailed below.
+The CRM is the culmination of more than two decades of standards development work by the International Committee for Documentation (CIDOC) of the International Council of Museums (ICOM).
+Work on the CRM itself began in 1996 under the auspices of the ICOM-CIDOC Documentation Standards Working Group.
+Since 2000, development of the CRM has been officially delegated by ICOM-CIDOC to the CIDOC CRM Special Interest Group (SIG).
+The SIG, in turn, collaborates with the ISO working group ISO/TC46/SC4/WG9 to bring the CRM to the form and status of an International Standard.
+This set of collaborations has resulted in the production of ISO21127:2004 and ISO21127:2014, the ISO standard editions of the CIDOC CRM.
+This collaboration will be continued in order to support the the next update of the ISO standard edition.
+The present document belongs to the series of evolving versions of the formal definition of the CRM, which serve the ISO working group as community draft for the standard.
+Eventual minor differences, in semantics and notation, of the ISO standard text from the present, community CIDOC CRM version, which the ISO working group requires and implements, will be harmonized in the subsequent versions of the present, community CIDOC CRM formal definition document.